 - Light physical activity should be practised as often as possible.

-- Different combinations of the above-mentioned categories of physical activity are the best way to advance health and functional ability.
+- Different combinations of the above-mentioned categories of physical activity are the best way to improve health and functional ability.

 A few minutes of physical activity at a time counts, too.
-Recent studies suggest that even light physical activity has positive health impacts particularly for those who are physically inactive.
+Recent studies suggest that even light physical activity has positive impact particularly on the health of physically inactive people.
 Light physical activity can lower blood sugar and lipid levels, improve blood circulation and increase joint and muscular flexibility.